RDFLib/rdflib/docs/CONTRIBUTING.md

 `next` only for breaking changes or other work that maintainers have identified as next-major work.

+Maintainers periodically merge `main` forward into `next`, so changes accepted on `main` will be carried into next-major development when `next` catches up.

 If you are unsure which branch to use, open the pull request against `main` and ask for maintainer guidance.